 These instructions also can be applied for shaving other sensitive zones, such as your armpits.

-A safety razor is stainless steel, reusable & eco-friendly way to shave unwanted hair.
+- A safety razor is a stainless steel, reusable & eco-friendly way to shave unwanted hair.

-It is not scary or dangerous, but you might need a bit of time to get used to it.
+- It is not scary or dangerous, but you might need some time to get used to it.

 - To avoid rust, you need to clean & dry the razor after each use.

 - It is way cheaper than using disposable razors in the long run, and it can save you a ton of money!